ethronsoft/stor/docs/wikis/installation/c.rst

 .. note::
-    What is happening here is that CSTOR will need to build STOR and it will then build a **C dynamic library statically linked against STOR and dependencies** (STOR and dependencies get compiled as position indipendent code).
+    What is happening here is that CSTOR will need to build STOR and it will then build a **C dynamic library statically linked against STOR and dependencies** (STOR and dependencies get compiled as position independent code).
-    This will allow user of the C library to only dynamically link against CSTOR.
+    This will allow the user of the C library to only dynamically link against CSTOR.
     CMake will take care of this for you, but now you know, in case you want to tweak this part.